“And so I say to you, you are Peter, and upon this rock I will build My Church, and the gates of the netherworld shall not prevail against it.”

-If you have ever been to St. Peter’s Basilica in Rome, you could not have missed the magnificent bronze statue of St. Peter holding the keys to the kingdom and giving a blessing.
-The toes on the right foot of the statue have famously been worn smooth from the hands of pilgrims throughout the centuries.
-People walk by and reach out instinctively to touch “the rock” hoping for inspiration on their own spiritual journey
+If you have ever been to St. Peter’s Basilica in Rome, I am sure you did not miss the magnificent bronze statue of Saint Peter holding the keys to the kingdom and bestowing a blessing.
+The toes on the right foot of the statue have famously been worn smooth from hands of pilgrims throughout the centuries reaching out for their own unique blessing on this spiritual journey of life.

-Take a minute or two to reflect on your own “Peter moments.”
-Were there any times you doubted God or denied that you knew Him?
-Amidst your current life challenges, have you been standing firm or hiding out in your own version of an underground catacomb?
-Whatever you are going through today, take a few moments to talk to St. Peter – a trustworthy and model companion on this journey of faith.
-Like us, He knew what it felt like to feel uncertain and to make mistakes.
-But in the end, he proves that all is well and ends well for those who surround themselves in the loving mercy of Almighty God.
+Take a moment to reflect upon your own “Peter moment.”
+Has there been a time you doubted God or denied you knew Him?
+Amidst your current challenges, have you stood firm or have you hid away in a proverbial cave, unwilling to face the task ahead?
+Whatever you are going through today, take some time to talk with St. Peter, a trustworthy and model companion on this journey of faith.
+Ask him to pray for you before the throne of Christ, asking for courage and perseverance like his.
+Peter knew what it felt like to worry, feel both unconfident and prideful, and to make many mistakes.
+But he proves that all is well and ends well for those who surround themselves in the loving mercy and encouragement of Almighty God.

 Heavenly Father, Your Spirit shines through in both our inspiration and inconstancy.
-Throughout this time of prayer and penance, may we be evermore deeply grounded in the same faith that Peter himself received.
-Help us to walk this narrow path, navigating all the peaks and valleys of the spiritual journey with grace.
-As we move forward through the desert, we thank You for surrounding us with unwavering love and mercy.
+Throughout this time of prayer and penance, may we be evermore deeply grounded in the same faith as Peter had.
+Help us to walk this same narrow path, navigating all the peaks and valleys of the spiritual journey with grace and resilience.
+As we move forward, deeper into the desert, we thank You for surrounding us with the grace of faith and courage.
 It is in Your good and holy Name we pray, Amen.

 Today’s suggested Penance

-Pray and offer some sort of sacrifice for the Church and her leaders.
+Pray and offer some sort of sacrifice and penance for the Church and Church leaders.

 “He who seeks forgiveness of his sins loves humility; but if he condemns another he seals his own wickedness” –St. Mark the Ascetic.